jstrait/wavefile/README.markdown

-A Ruby gem for reading and writing wave files (*.wav).
+A pure Ruby gem for reading and writing sound files in Wave format (*.wav).

+# Current Status

+The latest stable version in 0.3.0.
+Currently, version 0.4.0 is under development, so code on the trunk is not necessarily guaranteed to stay stable from day to day.
+The following improvements are currently planned for 0.4.0:

+* Support for 32-bit files, and _possibly_ 24-bit files.
+* Addition of info() instance and class methods, which returns a hash containing metadata about a Wave file (including Wave files that are in an unsupported format).
+* General bug fixes and improved validation.
+* RDOCing it.
+* Possible performance improvements.

 # Installation

-First, install the WaveFile gem...
+First, install the WaveFile gem from rubygems.org:

     sudo gem install wavefile